nemofq/pushbullet-go/README.md

 ## Setup

-> **Note**: Chrome version 116 or higher is required to use this extension since the `chrome.idle` API is used to maintain connection to Pushbullet's WebSocket server.

-1. Get your Pushbullet Access Token from [pushbullet.com](https://www.pushbullet.com/#settings/account)
+1. Get your access token from [Pushbullet settings](https://www.pushbullet.com/#settings/account)
-2. Click the Pushbullet Go icon in your browser
+2. Click the extension icon and enter your token
-3. Enter your access token in the options page
-4. Start receiving and sending pushes!
+3. Start sending and receiving pushes!
-5. (Optional) Set Local Device ID and Remote Device ID in the options page to filter incoming pushes and set targets for outgoing ones.
-You can get device IDs from URLs when visiting and choosing a device on the [Pushbullet devices page](https://www.pushbullet.com/#devices)
+4. (Optional) Select devices in options to filter incoming pushes and set push targets

 ## Permissions

 This extension requires the following permissions:
 - **Storage**: To save your options and push history locally
-- **Idle**: To maintain the connection to Pushbullet servers to receive pushes in real time
+- **Idle**: To maintain the connection to receive pushes in real time
 - **Notifications**: To display push notifications
 - **Context Menus**: To add right-click menu options for pushing content
 - **Active Tab**: To access current page's URL for context menu actions